Image credit to: Boston Organics

 Take the time to slice the potatoes and onions very thinly.
 This will help create really delicate layers, which will taste delicious.

-Arrange a layer of sliced potatoes over the base, then a layer of sliced onions, followed by a scattering of sliced sage and a sprinkle of salt and pepper.
+Arrange a layer of sliced potatoes over the base, then a layer of sliced onions*, followed by a scattering of sliced sage or thyme and a sprinkle of salt and pepper.
 Continue in this way, alternating the layers of potatoes and onions, finishing with a layer of potatoes that slightly overlap each other.

 Literally called "potatoes from the baker," pommes boulangère originated in France centuries ago when people in rural areas did not own ovens of their own.
 On their way to church, women would take the Sunday roast of lamb in a dish, surrounded with sliced onions and potatoes, to the baker to be cooked in his oven while the family prayed.
 Afterward, they picked it up and took it home for lunch, perfectly done.